London, England , UK

 Architectural Marvel

-The Houses of Parliament, also known as the Palace of Westminster, is a stunning example of Gothic Revival architecture.
-Located along the River Thames, this building serves as the meeting place for the UK Parliament.
-The iconic clock tower, commonly known as Big Ben, is one of London’s most recognizable landmarks.
-However, Big Ben is actually the nickname for the Great Bell inside the clock tower, officially named the Elizabeth Tower.
+The Houses of Parliament, also known as the Palace of Westminster, is a great building exemplifying Gothic Revival architecture.
+Situated on the banks of the River Thames, the Palace of Westminster is the House of the People for the UK Parliament.
+The famous tower of the clock, which is also called the Big Ben, is another one of London’s landmarks that everyone knows.
+Nevertheless, Big Ben is actually a nickname for the 16-ton brass Great Bell, which is inside the clock tower, and is called the Elizabeth Tower by the Queen of England.

 Visitor Experience

-While the Houses of Parliament are still functioning government buildings, parts of the complex are open to the public, including the House of Commons and House of Lords.
-Visitors can take guided tours to learn about the UK’s political history and see where key decisions are made.
+The Houses of Parliament are the conventional government buildings, where some parts are still open to the public, such as the House of Commons and House of Lords.
+They are able to join guided tours in order to get into some UK’s political history and see how crucial decisions are made.

 Buckingham Palace